-1) Observe that no physically synchronized clock service may be available from a lower layer.
+- 1. Observe that no physically synchronized clock service may be available from a lower layer.
 This might be the case for very resource-constrained embedded sensors or those in remote environments in the wild.
 Furthermore, even if it is available, it may not be affordable (in terms of energy consumption), e.g., consider the wild or remote terrain.
-We stress that such service is not for free.

-- 2) Physically synchronized clock service also has a skew ε and drift bounds, which leads to imprecision in detecting predicates in physical time.
+We stress that such service is not for free. - 2.
+Physically synchronized clock service also has a skew ε and drift bounds, which leads to imprecision in detecting predicates in physical time.
 Predicate detection is prone to false negatives and false positives when there are "races" in sensing different physical world properties.
-It has been shown that when the overlap period of the local intervals, during which the global predicate is true, is less than 2ε , false negatives occur [28]. - 3) Physically synchronized clock service imposes crosslayer dependence.
+A "race" occurs when two or more events occur at different locations and it is not possible for a global observer to determine the physical time ordering of the events.
+It has been shown that when the overlap period of the local intervals, during which the global predicate is true, is less than 2ε , false negatives occur [28]. - 3.
+Physically synchronized clock service imposes cross-layer dependence. - 4.
+Even if physically synchronized clock service is available, the level of accuracy it provides may not be needed when dealing with slow human and object movement speeds.
+Software clocks can be used instead. - 5.
+Physically synchronized clock service imposes security and privacy concerns by requiring all the participating entities from different domains to synchronize their clocks.
+A user may be unwilling to let his mobile device participate in clock synchronization.

 In a scenario where the above limitations come into play, resulting in the absence of a synchronized physical time scale from a lower layer, how do we simulate a single time axis model?
-Here, to re-create a linear order time base in order to timestamp events, the application is forced to implement either
+Here, to recreate a linear order time base in order to timestamp events, the application is forced to implement either